 The program is divided into two sections:

-During the national year, you will study at your home university (JKU), attending courses in general management, business, qualitative and quantitative research methods, and Business English, as well as begin working on your Master's degree thesis.
+During the national phase, you will study at your home university (JKU), attending courses in general management, business, qualitative and quantitative research methods, and Business English, as well as begin working on your Master's degree thesis.
 You can choose 5 out of 8 management subjects.
 You will attend these subjects together with students in other Master’s degree programs, giving you an opportunity to meet and exchange ideas with other students.

 Each year, the respective partner universities select approximately 10 students.
 The joint degree program is offered in the form of trimesters, beginning in August and ending in April.
 Over the course of approximately 8 months, you spend an equal amount of time at each university.
 The program begins in Canada, continues in Taiwan, and concludes in Austria.
 Local faculty members from each university teach the ACT courses.

 During the international year, the joint study program includes courses in international finance, economics and business, cultural awareness, global governance, advanced management competences, and language classes in Chinese or German.
 Aside from theoretical input, during your stay in Linz you will also have an opportunity to work with companies on real-world business projects as part of a culturally diverse group.
 Over the years, this part of the program has become a program highlight!